Writings about Music

-Hearing and comprehending the staggering musical outpourings of tabla artists Swapan Chaudhuri, Anindo Chatterjee and Zakir Hussain is like staring directly at the sun, but in this instance the effect is both healing and stimulating.
-(I know there are those who actually advocate staring at the sun, but I tried once, and was unable to continue.)
+Hearing and comprehending the staggering musical outpourings of tabla artists Anindo Chatterjee, Swapan Chaudhuri and Zakir Hussain is like staring directly at the sun, but in this instance the effect is both healing and stimulating.
+I know there are those who actually advocate staring at the sun, but I tried once, and was unable to continue.

 Comparing these prodigious musicians to the sun seems apt because their music spawns trillions of rhythmic, timbral, and even melodic progeny that splinter off in innumerable musical vortexes.
 Suns also because even though they are contemporaries, and play the same percussion instrument, their musical profiles are so differentiated from each other that they seem like different solar systems.

-Zakir Hussain's gharana (school or tradition) is closest to the ancient pakawaj tradition, and he synergizes a bracing earthiness with a keen awareness of myriad present-day musical cultures outside of South Asia, while building cathedrals of sound comparable to historic architectural marvels.
+Zakir Hussain's gharana (school or tradition) is closest to the ancient pakawaj tradition, and he synergizes a bracing earthiness with a keen awareness of myriad present-day musical cultures outside of South Asia, while building magnificent cathedrals of sound comparable to historic architectural marvels.
+His prana could power a starship.

 Encyclopedias would do well to include the images of tabla players under Forces of Nature, in part because words are superfluous in beginning to describe and explain the power and beauty of the North Indian classical tabla tradition.
 And other Hindustani and Karnatic drumming traditions are equally developed and profound, being beyond the focus of this writing and my personal knowledge.